-- Getting to know different kinds of banjos

-- Exploring the banjo and all its parts

-- Discovering how to be a good player
+- ▶ Connecting to the world-wide banjo community - ▶ Getting to know different kinds of banjos - Exploring the banjo and all its parts - Starting on the road to becoming a great player

-f you take a trip, you'd probably like to know where you're going (after all, you don't want to end up like those guys in that Deliverance movie, do you?).
-If you're new to the banjo and don't yet own an instrument or if you're wondering about your eventual musical destination, this chapter is definitely the place to start your Banjo For Dummies trip.
+Before you begin any trip, you probably like to know where you're going.
+If you're new to the banjo and don't yet own an instrument or if you're wondering about your eventual musical destination, this chapter is definitely the place to start your Banjo For Dummies excursion.
 The key is in the ignition, so put this thing in drive!

 In this chapter, you spread out your banjo road map and start planning what I hope will be a wonderful, lifelong musical journey with the five-string banjo.
-I discuss what makes the five-string banjo different from other kinds of stringed instruments, and you can also take a look at the various kinds of banjos available today.
-I name the parts of the banjo and summarize the musical skills you can master in this book on the way to becoming a good player.
+You see what makes the five-string banjo different from other kinds of stringed instruments, and you get to take a look at some of the various kinds of banjos available today.
+I name the parts of the banjo and preview the musical skills you'll master in this book on the way to becoming a great banjo player.